pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

         de-escalation of antimicrobial therapy
     </div>
     <div class="card-body">
-    <p>Existing guidelines usually suggest a class and dose of antibiotic, but they may not always advise when
+    <p>Existing antibiotic prescribing guidelines usually suggest a class and dose of antibiotic, but they do not
-    and how to change or stop antibiotics.
+     always advise when and how to change or stop antibiotics.
 Due to this, future research should gather health experts to build new guidelines that will better guide clinicians in adapting antibiotic treatments in a more responsive and timely way.
 This will help reduce unnecessarily long or ineffective antibiotic therapy.</p>
     <div class="row">